mosharafMS/Azure-Data-Services-Operations/monitoring/databricks/readme.md

 ![image](https://docs.microsoft.com/en-us/azure/databricks/_static/images/audit-logs/azure-diagnostic-settings.png)

 For example, once logging is configured:
-* The user accessing Azure Databricks and the user's progression through the workspace and timelines can be monitored
+* The user accessing Azure Databricks and the user's progression through the workspace and timelines can be monitored.
+Here is what the logging looks like, exported from storage account:

 ![adbaad](/monitoring/assets/images/adbaad.PNG)
 ![adbnotebook](/monitoring/assets/images/adbnotebook.PNG)